avimanyu786/TrajectoryMergeAssist/paper/paper.md

 To be able to use the tool, the ``python-tk`` or ``tkinter`` package would be required in addition to Python on Linux.

-For systems like Ubuntu, it can be installed via ``sudo apt-get install python-tk`` via a Linux terminal.
-For Python3, the terminal command would be ``sudo apt-get install python3-tk``.
+For systems like Ubuntu, it can be installed with a Linux terminal with the following command:

+``sudo apt-get install python-tk``

+For Python3 on Ubuntu, the terminal command would be:

+``sudo apt-get install python3-tk``.

-For CentOS type systems, the installation can be done via ``sudo yum install tkinter``.
-For Python3, the preferable command would be ``sudo yum install python34-tkinter`` or ``sudo yum install python36u-tkinter``.
+For CentOS type systems, the installation can be done via:

+``sudo yum install tkinter``.

+For Python3 on CentOS, the preferable command would be:

+``sudo yum install python34-tkinter``

+or

+``sudo yum install python36u-tkinter``.

-### Steps
+### Steps to use TrajectoryMergeAssist

 1. The "TMA.py" file has to be present in a directory containing the following required input files and trajectories: